 Throughout the centuries, Sinterklaas has been considered the patron saint of children, as well as of traders.
 Consequently, on 5 December he brings children gifts that are discreetly dropped off in a sack on the doorstep of each household.

 During the evening, families exchange small gifts, normally hidden somewhere or in something.
 Besides looking for and opening presents, people drink hot chocolate and eat special sweets and pastries.
 Chocolate letters representing the first letter of the recipient's name are exchanged.

 Despite the initial similarities with Santa Claus, Sinterklaas lives in Spain, not at the North Pole.
 Santa Claus flies in from the North Pole on his sleigh, but Sinterklaas and his white horse arrive in the Netherlands from Spain on a steamboat.
-Santa Claus squeezes up and down chimneys delivering gifts, but Sinterklaas has a whole crew of helpers named Zwarte Pieten, or Black Petes, to do that for him.
+Santa Claus squeezes up and down chimneys delivering gifts, but Sinterklaas has a whole crew of helpers named Pieten, or Petes, to do that for him.